ddarren/pindea/README.md

-test wow Ruby on Rails site that allows users to submit ideas and get feedback.
+test wow neat Ruby on Rails site that allows users to submit ideas and get feedback.